There Ain't No Justice

 There Ain't No Justice is a 1939 British sports drama film directed by Pen Tennyson and starring Jimmy Hanley, Edward Chapman and Edward Rigby.
-The film is based on the 1937 novel of the same name by James Curtis.
+It was written by James Curtis, Tennyson and Sergei Nolbandov based on the 1937 novel of the same name by Curtis.

 Plot summary

-Tommy Mutch (Jimmy Hanley) is a garage mechanic and small-time boxer.
+Tommy Mutch is a garage mechanic and small-time boxer.
 With his family in financial difficulty he needs to find money in a hurry.
-As luck would have it he meets boxing manager Sammy Sanders (Edward Chapman).
+As luck would have it he meets boxing manager Sammy Sanders.
 Sammy assures Tommy he can get him lucrative main event bouts.

 Tommy is promoted as the next boxing star which is reinforced with a series of convincing wins.
 However, Tommy discovers that the bouts were fixed by a gambling syndicate.
 He realises now that he has been set up by his manager and is expected to take a fall.

 He has little choice but to go-ahead but needs to come up with a plan.
 One that will guarantee a financial return for his family while also hitting the syndicates in the pocket.